-- Verify that you are using a current and reliable email provider that has basic, built-in security features such as MFA and strong spam blocking.
-Using an older email account that has not incorporated security protections will greatly increase your likelihood of getting malware.
+- Ensure you’re using a reliable email provider that has built-in security features such as MFA and strong spam blocking.
+Using an older email account that has not incorporated modern security protections may increase your likelihood of getting malware.

 - Monitor your existing lines of credit for fraudulent activity by leveraging a reputable credit and identity theft monitoring service.
 Additionally, consider freezing your credit to prevent fraudsters from using your identity to establish new lines of credit.
-Learn more about Morgan Stanley’s identity and credit protection offering with Experian®.
+Ask your financial advisor about Morgan Stanley’s identity and credit protection offering with Experian® through our CashPlus program.

 - Consider using a standalone device just for banking or investment activities.
-Physically bifurcating your devices this way can help you better protect your high-consequence activities from cyber-enabled fraud.
+Physically separating your devices can help you better protect your high-consequence activities from cyber-enabled fraud.

 At Morgan Stanley, safeguarding your assets and personal information is a top priority, but you have a vital role to play.
 Following the above rules of thumb to improve your personal cybersecurity can help you avoid becoming a victim of cybercrime.